BZemba87/bone-appetit/README.md

     Typography:

-        - The Open Sans is used for the body and Roboto Slab is used for the headings and footer.
+        - The Open Sans font is used for the body and Roboto Slab font is used for the headings and footer.
 Sans-serif is selected as the fallback font if there is a problem with importing either font to the site.
 Both fonts have been imported from Google Fonts and are easy to read and look nice and sleek.

     Imagery: